Koudelka: Scenario and art design

-Music
+Audio

 Kikuta found composing the score the easiest part of development, since he primarily worked on his own.
 His concept for Koudelka's musical elements were created with the setting and narrative.
 The score was arranged by Kikuta and Nick Ingman.
-To compose the most of the game's tracks, Kikuta used Atari Notator sound software.
+To compose most of the game's tracks, Kikuta used Atari Notator sound software.
 While he found lack of compression an issue, the better sequencing software was useful in creating the score for the CGI cutscenes.
 With less music than the average RPG, the score was completed within six months.
 Instead of the looping tracks of Kikuta's work with Square, Koudelka used ambient sounds and short tracks related to cutscenes outside battle themes, and featured influences from church music.
 Its opening theme "Requiem" was performed by Catherine Bott.
 The ending theme "Ubi Caritas et amor"—taken from a larger composition by Maurice Duruflé—was performed by the London Oratory School.

 A CD soundtrack album was released in December 1999 by Pony Canyon and Scitron Digital Contents, with over an hour of music and 34 tracks.
 The album, which included all tracks from the game and live versions of three battle themes (arranged by Naoya Akimoto), received generally-positive reviews from music critics.
 Its music was praised and criticized by reviewers of the game.

+The game had English voice work for all characters, with Japan using native subtitles rather than a Japanese dub.
+The game's cast provided motion capture and character voices.
+They were chosen from 100 actors who auditioned for the roles, including the twelve-year-old Sara Paxton as Charlotte.
+Vivianna Bateman, who played Koudelka, was chosen to give her character a cool, "unique" air.
+Kikuta called Edward's actor, Mickaël Bradberry, the "mood maker" for recording.
+The rest of the cast included Gavin Carlton (Ogden), Denise White (Bessy), Scott Larson (James), Rob Brownstein (Alias), Kim Weild (Elaine), Keith Barry (Patrick), and Brian Kojac (Bacon).

 Release

 Koudelka and its publisher, SNK, were first announced in September 1999.
 As part of its marketing campaign, a music CD and promotional poster were offered as pre-order bonuses.
 The game was released in Japan on December 16, 1999, and was scheduled for a Western release by Electronic Arts.
 It was later announced that Infogrames would publish the title in North America and Europe.
 It was released overseas in 2000: on June 29 in North America, and September 27 in Europe.
 In addition to the PlayStation version, Sacnoth were reportedly developing a version for the Neo Geo Pocket Color.
-Console Classics announced plans in 2015 to port Koudelka to Microsoft Windows via Steam.
+Console Classics announced plans in 2015 to port Koudelka to Microsoft Windows via Steam, but nothing further has been announced.